agateau/clyde/docs/package-file-format.md

 Next is the "installs" entry.
 This entry tells Clyde how to install the downloaded asset.

-`installs` is a mapping which contain entries for the supported versions.
-There is not necessarily one entry for each version: the `clyde install` command uses the entry with highest version which is lower than or equal to the version to install.
+`installs` is a mapping containing entries for the supported versions.
+There is not necessarily one entry for each version: the `clyde install` command uses the entry with the highest version which is lower than or equal to the version to install.

-This means that if a package have `installs` entries for version 1.2.0 and 1.3.0, then installing 1.3.4 would use the 1.3.0 entries.
+This means that if a package has `installs` entries for version 1.2.0 and 1.3.0, then installing 1.3.4 would use the 1.3.0 entries.
 Installing 1.2.4 would use the 1.2.0 entries.

 Each version entry then contains arch-os entries.
-The arch and/or OS part can be set to `any` if install instructions are independent of the arch and/or the OS.
+The arch and/or OS parts can be set to `any` if install instructions are independent of the arch and/or the OS.

-Each arch-os entry contain a `strip` entry and a `files` entry, as demonstrated below.
+Each arch-os entry can contain the following entries:

+- `files`: a mapping of files contained in the asset to the place where they should be installed.
+See below for more examples.
+- `strip` (optional): the number of directories to ignore inside the asset.
+For example if all files of foo-1.0.tar.gz are inside a `foo-1.0` directory, set `strip` to 1 to tell Clyde that all entries in `files` are *inside* this directory.
+Defaults to 0.
+- `extra_files` (optional, since 0.4.0): a mapping of files inside the package `extra_files` directory to the place where they should be installed.

+Here is an example of an `installs` entry:

 ```yaml
 installs: